 MF: Uli Hoeness (West Germany)

 Hoeness was forced into retirement aged 27, but if his playing career was short, it was certainly sweet.
-Between 1971 and 1976 he crammed three Bundesliga titles and three European Champion Clubs' Cups with FC Bayern München, and helping West Germany to victory in both the 1972 UEFA European Championship and the 1974 FIFA World Cup.
+Between 1971 and 1976 he crammed three Bundesliga titles and three European Champion Clubs' Cups with Bayern München and helped West Germany to victory in the 1972 UEFA European Championship and the 1974 FIFA World Cup.
 There might also have been a second European victory in 1976 had the midfielder not fired his penalty high over the bar in the final shoot-out against Czechoslovakia.
-A knee injury all but ended his playing career soon after though Hoeness remains a high-profile figure as Bayern's general manager.
+A knee injury all but ended his playing career soon after.

 MF: Günter Netzer (West Germany)

-In 1972 Netzer was regarded as one of the most dazzling midfield schemers in the world.
-With his imperious touch, vision and passing skills, not to mention a mane of striking blond hair, the VfL Borussia Mönchengladbach playmaker immediately caught the eye and was first capped in 1965.
+With his imperious touch, vision and passing skills, not to mention a mane of striking blond hair, Borussia Mönchengladbach playmaker Netzer immediately caught the eye and was first capped in 1965.
 He really announced himself with the 1972 UEFA European Championship, though.
 A legendary performance against England at Wembley in the quarter-final first leg, which brought West Germany their debut win at the venue, was followed by superlative displays in the semi-final against Belgium and the decider with the USSR.
-A relative success at Real Madrid CF, winning two titles, 1972 was unquestionably the pinnacle of his career.
+A relative success at Real Madrid, winning two titles, 1972 was unquestionably the pinnacle of his career.

 MF: Herbert Wimmer (West Germany)

-Often branded Günter Netzer's minder, Wimmer protected his playmaker club-mate by doing much of his running and ball-winning.
-He spent his entire career with VfL Borussia Mönchengladbach, playing 366 Bundesliga games and winning five titles as well as the 1975 UEFA Cup.
-He also represented his country 36 times, most notably at the 1972 UEFA European Championship where, for once, he stole some of Netzer's thunder by scoring West Germany's second goal in the final against the Soviet Union.
-A very energetic player who never ran out of steam, Wimmer found himself, like Netzer, used sparingly at the 1974 FIFA World Cup, making only two substitute appearances.
+Often branded Günter Netzer's minder, Wimmer protected his club-mate by doing much of his running and ball-winning.
+He spent his entire career with VfL Borussia Mönchengladbach, playing 366 Bundesliga games and winning five titles and the 1975 UEFA Cup.
+He represented his country 36 times, most notably at the 1972 UEFA European Championship where, for once, he stole some of Netzer's thunder by scoring West Germany's second goal in the final against the Soviet Union.
+An energetic player who never ran out of steam, Wimmer was, like Netzer, used sparingly at the 1974 FIFA World Cup, making only two substitute appearances.

 FW: Raoul Lambert (Belgium)